Fabrice000/D4rkC4rl/docs/writeups/SADC_NextGenCyber_CTF/web.md

 ![access log file](img/fat9.png)

 - We know that the server is nginx
 - We know that nginx log are  located in `/var/log/nginx/`
 - And we can access to the `access.log` file

 Nice so what to do now
 let make  our malicious request to the server

 ![payload](img/fat8.png)

 and then
 ![executed](img/fat10.png)

 boom!!!

 We know now that we can execute code in the log file just by replacing our User-Agent with malicious php code so let find our flag and read it

 After searching i find the flag there
 ![Getting flag](img/fat11.png)
 ![Flag](img/fat12.png)

-### Fatal pwned!!!
+###  Fatal pwned